carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 ### Creating the input-folder

-First, we will create a `bigslice` folder inside the `results` directory.
+We will create a `bigslice` folder inside the `results` directory.

  ~~~